qwitwa/mandrake/README.md

 mandrake
 ========

-Incrementally search and play sound effects.
+Incrementally search and play sound effects in the terminal.
 Mandrake requires pygame for playing sounds.

+Code is released into the public domain via CC0.